ArtificialMinds/Cortex-OS/README.md

 	code is executed as it is read.
 (If a file contains a command to  halt the processor, bc will never read from the standard input.)

+The base netinst scripts are tightly based on [debian-pi/raspbian-ua-netinst][debian-pi]

 ### Flashing to removal storage
 The whole installation is intended to be automated and unattended.
 Writing to removable storage like an SD card or USB flash drive will **completely format the storage device, losing anything that was present on the device**, so proceed with caution.